 Ian has worked as an IT Systems / Software professional for over 34 years in the UK, Europe and America.
-With a comprehensive work history including public sector roles within the NHS (both pre and during the pandemic) and with an East Anglian local authority, Ian now works from home for an international insurance company.
+With a comprehensive work history including public sector roles within the NHS and local authorities, Ian now works as a Project Manager for Norfolk County Council’s Adult Social Care in their Promoting Independence projects team.
 Alongside his hectic schedule, Ian is also a keen and experienced DIY enthusiast.

 “Whilst I won’t be able to join the shed sessions during the weekdays very often, I am interested in the idea of “making things” as a catalyst for social interaction and mental health awareness.
 There are many exciting opportunities in the future for Norwich Men’s Shed and I look forward to being a supportive part of that journey.”

 Richard is our treasurer with many years of accountancy experience.
 His work history includes 15 years at Aviva in Norwich which followed on from employment in the pharmaceutical industry where he was responsible for the finances of UK & overseas subsidiaries owned by American companies.
 Keen to share his skills with others, he currently mentors the Finance Manager at MAP (Mancroft Advice Project), a local charity that supports young people, and actively participates in his professional institute's national mentoring scheme.